Valer100/winaccent/docs/colors/window-chrome-colors.md

 !!! important
     The window border color is translucent (except when the "Show accent color on title bars and window borders" option from Settings > Personalization > Colors is enabled). winaccent will return the window border color without opacity to prevent some issues.

-    Also, the window border color is actually slightly different than the title bar color on Windows 10 (only on Windows 11 it's the same).
+    Also, the window border color is actually slightly lighter than the title bar color on Windows 10 (only on Windows 11 it's the same).

     <div alignment="center" style="display: flex; flex-wrap: wrap;">